Having a Good Time in Sydney

 Of course it wouldn’t be a Cape Breton gathering without great music.
 Local band Kyintre kept the dance floor packed all night with high energy covers.

-Things officially shut down around one am—not bad for a Wednesday!
+Things officially shut down around 1:00 am—not bad for a Wednesday!